Major Work Activity B – Performs fabrication

 select and use tools and equipment |

-- tools and equipment include: buffers, grinders, files, chemical compounds
+- tools and equipment: buffers, grinders, files, chemical compounds

 Knowledge